 I always follow a new recipe as closely as possible the first time, and both my husband and I liked the flavors and textures very much, especially considering the quick preparation time.
 Next time, I'll probably add some red pepper flakes and experiment with other greens and maybe even add potatoes.
 I think this is an easy and delicious basic soup that can be varied endlessly.

+Well, just finished a huge bowl of this and have to say it is as good as it sounded.
 It's like something you would be served in a Tuscan farmhouse.
 This is a keeper.
 A very hearty winter soup that is perfect for a cold night-- a whole meal in one pot!!

 I followed the outline of the recipe but added cremini mushrooms, shallots, Orzo pasta, and another 2 cups of broth(the Orzo soaks up the liquid).
 I also added cayenne pepper to the broth and used hot Italian chicken sausage instead of kielbasa in order to create a spicier flavor profile.
 The broth is kind of bland so I added salt, garlic powder, and onion powder to taste.
 I did NOT puree this soup, I like chunky soups and love the hearty winter soups.
 I did without the spinach but topped it instead with some asiago cheese which brought out the flavors in the sausage and the Italian herbs.The man loved it so much he went back for seconds and it was amazing as left overs!
 Will make this again :)

 I've been cooking out of Cooking Light for over a decade, and this is the only recipe I've ever X'd out in my cookbook so that I don't mess up and make it again.
 (I've actually added the annotation "Yuck-o!" out to the side.)
 Just terribly bland, and it never seemed to transcend its individual ingredients to become something more than the sum of its parts.